Rajdeepofficial26/Placelytics/README.md

 ## 👨‍💻 Developed As Academic Project

 Built as a student academic project to explore **data analytics, placement intelligence, and predictive modeling** using R in Jupyter Notebook.

-### ⭐ If you found this project interesting, feel free to explore and fork the repository.